Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 Impact

-From product discovery to hospital deployment in 3 months
+From product discovery to first hospital deployment in 3 months.

 01 Product Context